How to Build a Client Waitlist

 Recognizing the growing need for mental health services, and in service of alleviating the administrative burdens of overflowing clinician caseloads, SimplePractice developed a client waitlist feature.

-The SimplePractice practice management platform can help practitioners build their businesses and serve the needs of their communities, while also protecting practitioners from experiencing burnout.
+The SimplePractice practice management platform helps practitioners with their calendars and scheduling while building their businesses and serving the needs of their communities.

 It’s only natural that therapists in private practice want to keep their caseloads full and help as many people as possible, however, there is only so much time in the week.